Probabilistic wind power forecasting resilient to missing values: an adaptive quantile regression approach: Case Study

 \subsection{Data Description}

 As we focus on very short-term wind power forecasting, here we use a wind power measurement dataset collected from a wind farm located in South Carolina.
-It is an hourly dataset where values are normalized by its capacity, and spans from 2007 to 2013.
+The dataset is hourly, covering the period from 2007 to 2013, and the values are normalized by the farm's capacity.
 In each case, we split the first $70\%$ of data for training models, the following $10\%$ of data for validation, and the last $20\%$ of data for genuine forecast verification.